micmejia/bible-dump/NKJV/Deuteronomy/Deut 9.md

 Then I took the two tablets and threw them out of my two hands and broke them before your eyes.

 ###### 18
-And I fell[^e] down before the Lord, as at the first, forty days and forty nights; I neither ate bread nor drank water, because of all your sin which you committed in doing wickedly in the sight of the Lord, to provoke Him to anger.
+And I fell down before the Lord, as at the first, forty days and forty nights; I neither ate bread nor drank water, because of all your sin which you committed in doing wickedly in the sight of the Lord, to provoke Him to anger.

 ###### 19
 For I was afraid of the anger and hot displeasure with which the Lord was angry with you, to destroy you.
 But the Lord listened to me at that time also.